gwww/upb-lib/README.md

 `flags`: A string that contains a set of comma separated flags.
 Each flag can take the form of <flag_name> or <flag_name>=<value>.
 Parse is simple with no escapes so values cannot contain commas or equals.
 Flags supported are:

 - `unlimited_blink_rate`: By default the minimum value that can be pass to blink a light or link is 30 (which is about 1/2 a second).
 When this flag is specified the minimum is 1.
+- `use_raw_rate`: By default the API takes the number of seconds as the rate in which to transition lights to their new level.
+The number of seconds is coverted to the closest rate value that UPB understands (see rate table below).
+For example, if a request is to transition a light to its new state in 8 seconds, the closest value that UPB supports is 10 seconds and that is the transition time that will be used.
+If the use raw rate flag is given on initializing this library then the rate value is assumed to be the UPB rate value. i.e.: not in seconds but is a value that UPB "understands".

 ## First use of the API